cavenel/thyra/sdata_msi_documentation.md

 ## Accessing Average Mass Spectrum

 The average mass spectrum represents the mean intensity across all non-empty pixels for each m/z value.
+It is stored in the .uns attribute of the main data table.

 ### Finding Average Spectrum Keys